emmawalshdev/The-Book-bar/testing.md

     - Reviews added section
         - If the Reviews added count = zero:
             - Confirm that a placeholder image and text are present.
-            - Hover over the card link, confirm thatthe hover effects are applied.
+            - Hover over the card link, confirm that the hover effects are applied.

         - If the Reviews added count > zero:
             - Confirm that the most recent 4 reviews added are displayed.